Luzuriaga radicans: Ecology

-The plant grows either in water or with its roots in water, including marshes, bogs, and the shores of lakes and rivers.
+The plant thrives in humid environments and can grow either in water or with its roots in water, including marshes, bogs, and the shores of lakes and rivers.

 Conservation

 The plant, and hence its uses, has become scarce, due to overusage and the destruction of forests.
 However it can be found in protected areas such as the Llancahue reserve near Valdivia.

 Cultivation

 Cultivation is difficult.
 After the vine has been removed from the tree, it takes about 5 years to regrow.

 Uses

 The plant is valued as an ornamental, while the stems are used in the manufacture of household utensils and handicrafts, including basketry and brooms.
 Historically it was also used for fences and ropes, but now it is mainly used for artisanal crafts.
 The fruit is edible and eaten raw, and was a traditional food, but has fallen out of use.

 In popular culture

 Luzuriaga radicans appears in Chilote mythology, where a creature called Trauco clothes himself in the plant and sustains himself on its fruit.